smmnouri/RNBlazorWizard/README.md

 Define methods like SubmitStep1, SubmitStep2, etc., in your code-behind file or Razor component to handle form submissions at each step.

 > [!IMPORTANT]
->- According to the WizardContainer page :  @rendermode InteractiveServer !! important (.Net 8)
+>- According to the WizardContainer page render mode should set to InteractiveServer:  @rendermode InteractiveServer (.Net 8)

 **Explanation:**